willwin4sure/vault/🤔Inference and Information/Information/Alternating Projections.md

+> The EM algorithm consists of alternating I- and M-projections.

 Here, we provide an information geometric viewpoint on the [[The Expectation Maximization (EM) Algorithm|EM algorithm]].
 In particular, it is equivalent to an alternating projections algorithm on the probability simplex.

 ## Maximum Likelihood as a Reverse I-Projection